hiiamboris/red-view-test-system-gitlab-mirror/README.md

 ### Rationale

 - In my opinion View subsystem has long crossed the point where every minor change may bring about a set of regressions, thus became hard to maintain or refactor.
 It requires a tool to detect such regressions promptly and automatically.
 - There's no metric other than number of issues on Github that may compare the status of View support of each major platform (or even it's version, like W7 vs W8+).
 We usually do not know what will work here or there.
-This largely hinders portability of visual applications and requires a lot of effort and VM testing to achieve it for each particular app ('diagrammar' being a great but not the only illustration of this point).
+This largely hinders portability of visual applications and requires a lot of effort and VM testing to achieve it for each particular app ('diagrammar' being a great but not the only illustration of this point: I opened ~60 new issues during table style experiments).

 ### Scope

-View test system is meant not to replace, but to be used along the test backend, which is perfect for some tasks and completely unacceptable for others.
+View test system is meant not to replace, but to be used along the [test backend](https://github.com/red/red/tree/master/modules/view/backends/test), which is perfect for some tasks and completely unacceptable for others.
 It is also not a stress testing system (like Monkey), but such system may one day be implemented on top of it.

 Main point for now is to be able to run View regression tests *with little to no user interaction.*